- About Coverfox

-The owner-driver is the insured named in the policy
+The owner-driver is the insured named in the third party car insurance policy

-The owner-driver holds an effective driving license, in accordance with the provisions of Rule 3 of the Central Motor Vehicle Rules 1989, at the time of accident.
+The owner-driver holds an effective driving license, in accordance with the provisions of Rule 3 of the Central Motor Vehicle Rules 1989, at the time of the accident

-As in case of the main car insurance policy, there are certain exclusions where the third party insurance cover does not apply.
+Unlike the main car insurance policy, there are a few exclusions that are not covered under the third party insurance.
 Mentioned below are a few of these conditions:

 The above list features the most common exclusions.
 For an exhaustive listing, refer your car insurance documents.

 The IRDAI decides the premiums for the third party car insurance.
 IRDA has standardized the third party car insurance rates for third party liability insurance with effect from 1st April, 2017 as below: